-In the event of an Active Shooter situation follow the Criminal Violence procedures above.
-If such a situation arises the campus will send out a text message reading, "Shelter in place" or "Evacuate the building."
+In the event of an active threat such as an active shooter or other act of criminal violence, the College will (if safe to do so) send out a Campus Alert text message reading, "Shelter in place" or "Evacuate the building."

 College Personnel will keep you updated and/or provide further direction as they are able and as the situation warrants.
-At no time should students or staff accept directions from anyone other than a College Incident Commander, Campus Safety Officer or Law Enforcement Personnel.
+At no time should students or staff/faculty accept directions from anyone other than a College Incident Commander, Campus Security Guard or Law Enforcement Personnel.